MEMBER SIGN IN

 By Sabrina Damms, iBerkshires Staff

-The 248 volunteers donated nearly 30,000 hours of service to the community last year.
+In 2022, the 268 RSVP volunteers collectively donated 32,701 hours of their time to the community.
 PITTSFIELD, Mass. — The Retired Senior Volunteer Program held its annual Volunteer Recognition Luncheon on Friday afternoon at Country Club of Pittsfield to honor volunteers and staff who helped make an impact to the community.
-RSVP provides individuals 55 and older who live in Berkshire County the opportunity to use their time and skills to make a difference in the community while meeting new people.
-RSVP Director Lisa Torrey took the podium for the first time since being appointed as director in March.
-She thanked the volunteers and everyone who helped
+RSVP provides individuals 55 and older who live in Berkshire County the opportunity to use their time and skills to make a difference in the community while meeting new people RSVP Director Lisa Torrey took the podium to commend the work the programs volunteers and staff have done this past year.
+"They are the unsung

 0 Comments